JeeWeetje/iot-workshop/README.md

 2. On the left, a number of common Azure services is shown.
 Select `More Services` to open a list with all available services.
 Filter it with `Iot Hub`
 3. Select `Iot Hub` and a new blade will be shown.
 Select `Add` and you will be asked to enter the information needed to create an IoT Hub
 4. Enter a unique IoT Hub name eg. `TechDays42ih`.
 A green sign will be shown if the name is unique
-5. Create a unique Resource Group eg. `TechDays42rg`
+5. Enter a unique Resource Group eg. `TechDays42rg`
 6. Select `West Europe` for the location
 7. Press `Create` and the portal will start creating the service.
 Once it is created, a notification is shown.
 In the right upper corner, a bell represents the list of all notifications shown